In this page

 Some use case examples that you can implement only with scripting (not in Velocity alone):

 - Draw charts.
-(Ex: generate graphical visualization in project status reports.)
+(Example: generate graphical visualization in project status reports.)

 - Integrate with external resources.
-(Ex: integrate vendor information into your quotes queried from an external CRM database or an external webservice.)
+(Example: integrate vendor information into your quotes queried from an external CRM database or an external webservice.)

 - Do precise arithmetic.
-(Ex: calculate precise money values in invoice documents.)
+(Example: calculate precise money values in invoice documents.)

 - Access Jira internals.
-(Ex: execute a secondary saved filter to collect more data.)
+(Example: execute a secondary saved filter to collect more data.)

 - Implement data processing algorithms using advanced data structures.
-(Ex: build dependency tables for traceability matrixes.)
+(Example: build dependency tables for traceability matrixes.)

 What is Groovy?

-Groovy is the primary scripting language supported by the Better PDF Exporter for Jira.
-Groovy is the de-facto standard agile scripting language for the Java platform, the same platform on which Jira runs.
+Groovy is the scripting language used by the Better PDF Exporter for Jira app.
+In a wider scope, Groovy is the de-facto standard scripting language for the Java platform (the platform on which Jira itself runs).

 - It is very easy to learn and use.

-- It is already known for Jira users, as many other Jira apps use Groovy to implement custom logic.
+- It is already known for Jira users, as several other Jira apps use Groovy to implement custom logic.

 - It beautifully integrates with Jira internals.